HenrikBechmann/react-infinite-grid-scroller/README.md

 ## `canDrop` and `dropEffect`

+`canDrop` is initially controlled by `react-dnd` by comparing the dragged item's `type` property to the list of `accept` values of the target scroller.
+If there is a match, then the item can be dropped on the scroller.

+`canDrop` can be further constrained by the host-provided `getDropEffect` function, as follows.

 `dropEffect` can be constrained by the return value of the host-provided function `getDropEffect` (see _Scroller Properties_ above) .
 This function has three parameters: `sourceScrollerID` (the `scrollerID` from the source of the drag), `targetScrollerID` (the `scrollerID` from the target of the drag), and `context`. `getDropEffect` is called by RIGS whenever the drag location crosses into a scroller for which `isOver` and `canDrop` are both true.
 Here are the properties of the `context` parameter:

 ```